What Revelation 3:20 Means (behold I stand at the door and knock)

 3 Truths From Revelation 3:20

-Now that we know the Revelation 3:20 meaning let’s look at some takeaways for our lives today.
+Now that we know what Revelation 3:20 means let’s look at some takeaways for our lives today.
 Here’s 3 truths about Revelation 3:20.

 Permission is Sacred